 When you’re working on a casserole, dessert, or a main dish, double the recipe and stick one in the freezer.
 I always double things like chili soup, meatloaf, and baked lasagna (if I plan ahead and have double the ingredients on hand).
 You can double your cookies, bread, or other desserts and stick some in the freezer.
 Now you’re ready for the time you don’t know what to serve or have unexpected guests.

 I often make two meatloaves when I come home from the grocery store; I put one in the freezer and serve one that evening or the next day.
 If you’re planning a dish that includes cooked sausage or bacon, go ahead and fry it when you bring it home; then drain and put it in the freezer.
 Bacon is great for salads, potato bar toppings, or my favorite broccoli salad recipe.
 When I purchase bacon for this recipe, I fry and freeze it so it’s ready to go when it’s time to put the salad together.
 If you’re enjoy making homemade pizza, the prep is much easier if you have some sausage already prepared.
-I’ll be sharing a homemade baked bean recipe in the future; for that, I always have my bacon ready to go ahead of time.
+When I make homemade baked beans, I always have my bacon ready to go ahead of time.

-I have a friend who buys chicken on sale, cooks it down, de-bones it, and saves the broth for homemade chicken noodle soup casseroles.
+I have a friend who buys chicken on sale, cooks it down, de-bones it, and saves the broth for homemade chicken noodle soup or casseroles.
 I can my own chicken, so I use the canned more than cooked and de-boned chicken.
-I confess that her chicken broth is good enough to “make your tongue slap your brains out”, as my husband likes to say.
+My friend’s chicken broth, I confess, is good enough to “make your tongue slap your brains out”, as my husband likes to say.

 3. Try Backward Planning.